 The recognition of our intrinsic human attraction to the natural world has spawned a field of study called biophilia or biophilic design—design inspired by nature.
 The principle of biophilia states that human beings are innately drawn to nature for their wellbeing, and researchers are discovering that myriad benefits follow when companies integrate natural elements in the workplace.

 Beyond plant life, many biophilic elements bring physical and psychological benefits, including natural lighting, natural materials such as wood and stone, natural patterns and colors, and views of water and wildlife.

 In addition to nature’s benefits for individual wellbeing, research shows that bringing natural elements into the office can have organizational benefits too.

 Steelcase researchers have found that the presence of nature was a predominant advantage that could be used for healthier outcomes in the workplace.
 According to environmental psychologist Stephen Kaplan, nature engages the mind and helps to restore directed attention and focus.
-He even goes as far to say that people can concentrate better after spending time outdoors.
+He even goes as far to say that people can concentrate better after spending time in outdoor spaces.

 In the 2015 Human Spaces report The Global Impact of Biophilic Design in the Workplace, a growing body of research “has identified the positive benefits of biophilic design in supporting multiple organizational outcomes.”
 These include:

 - Greater ability to attract and retain employees